-- Make sure your account’s alternate email addresses are correct, and that you have access to those email accounts.
+- Make sure your account’s alternate email addresses are correct and that you have access to those email accounts while you travel.

-- Make sure the phone numbers associated with your account are correct, and that you can receive either texts or voice calls on those numbers.
+- Make sure the phone numbers associated with your account are correct and that you can receive either texts or voice calls on those numbers while you travel.

-Most importantly: make sure that one or both of those will still work when you’re travelling.
+It’s important so I’ll say it again: make sure that one or both will work when you’re travelling.

-The number one cause of account loss (often total and permanent account loss) is when individuals have no alternate email or phone number, or have lost access to the email accounts or phone numbers they once had.
+The number one cause of account loss (often total and permanent account loss) is when individuals list no alternate email or phone number or lose access to the email accounts or phone numbers they once had.

 Be prepared.
 Plan ahead.

-I have a theory on why.
-I have to stress it’s only a theory.
+I have a theory about why; I have to stress it’s only a theory.

-My guess is that that machine acts as an additional layer of security confirmation, a pseudo second factor, if you will.
-The fact that this machine, which had previously logged in successfully (and fairly constantly) in the United States, was now physically present in the Netherlands may have been used as indicator to Microsoft’s security algorithm that made this look less like a hacker trying to break into my account, and more like me travelling.
+My guess is the machine acts as an additional layer of security confirmation, a pseudo second factor, if you will.
+That this machine, which had previously logged in successfully (and fairly constantly) in the United States, was now physically present in the Netherlands might be an indicator to Microsoft’s security algorithm making this look less like a hacker trying to break into my account and more like me travelling.

 As I said, it’s just a theory.

-Virtual Private Networks, or VPNs, can be used to secure your connection within a hotel or other public internet access, as well as making it look like you’re located in another country.
+Virtual Private Networks, or VPNs, can secure your connection within a hotel or other public internet access as well as making it look like you’re in another country.
 For example, I could make it “look like” I was connecting from within the U.S. while here in Holland.

 What I hear from individuals who attempt to use VPNs is mixed.
 Sometimes they sidestep the security issues; sometimes they do not.
-All I can recommend here is that if you’re of a mind, or in a bind, give one a try.
-My current favorite is TunnelBear, which includes a free tier that should allow you to determine if it’s going to work for you.
+All I can recommend here is that if you’re of a mind, or in a bind, try one.